mckennapsean/dissertation/content/07-reflect.md

-By turning to the design activity framework, insights are formed about the design process and application of the s-CorrPlot techinque to design study work.
+By turning to the design activity framework, insights are formed about the design process and application of the s-CorrPlot technique to design study work.
 For the s-CorrPlot project, I joined the team after an initial prototype for an idea was developed, and the 9-stage framework [@Sedlmair2012b] would classify this as the "implement" step or the _make_ design activity.
 To improve the tool